Scooter and skateboard rack

-After conducting interviews with staff in the school, the students identified several ongoing issues relating to storage.
-The team looked into each issue and decided that finding a solution for storing the student’s scooters took priority because this affected the largest number of students and staff.
+After conducting interviews with staff in the school, the students identified several ongoing relating to storage.
+The team looked into each and decided that finding a solution for storing the student’s scooters took priority because this affected the largest number of students and staff.

 “When the students dropped their scooters and skateboards off in the reception area, the receptionists had to move them all to the storage room, then open the storage room to let the kids take their things at the end of the day,” teacher Sam Ibrahim explained.
 “This was a really long procedure that had to be done every morning and afternoon.”